dcdpr/did-btc1/chapters/Beacons.md

 ### SMT Beacon

-An SMT Beacon creates a ::Beacon Signal:: that commits to multiple ::BTC1 Update Announcements::, each identified by a **did:btc1** identifier.
-To do so, it constructs an optimized sparse Merkle tree as defined in [Appendix - Optimized Sparse Merkle Tree Implementation] and publishes the Merkle root.
+An ::SMT Beacon:: creates a ::Beacon Signal:: that commits to multiple ::BTC1 Update Announcements::, each identified by a **did:btc1** identifier.
+To do so, it constructs an optimized ::Sparse Merkle Tree:: as defined in [Appendix - Optimized Sparse Merkle Tree Implementation] and publishes the Merkle root.

-An SMT Beacon provides maximum privacy for the DID controller, as the DID controller never has to reveal their DIDs or ::BTC1 Updates:: to the aggregator.
+An ::SMT Beacon:: provides maximum privacy for the DID controller, as the DID controller never has to reveal their DIDs or ::BTC1 Updates:: to the aggregator.
 This introduces a small risk, as the DID controller is not required to prove control over a DID in order to participate.

-The `beaconType` of the `service` for an SMT Beacon is "SMTBeacon".
+The `beaconType` of the `service` for an ::SMT Beacon:: is "SMTBeacon".

 #### Create Beacon Cohort